A newly-graduated friend sent me this, as part of an e-mail about the difficulty of making friends after moving to a big city:

 I’m now trying to “friend-date” whenever I meet a female (or male) who seems platonically cool.
 I have an easier time with males, but I don’t think the single ones ever intend to be friends with me from the beginning… mostly beta orbiters I guess.

-Think of it this way: you’re exceedingly hungry.
+Think about it this way, from the guy’s perspective: you’re exceedingly hungry.
 As hungry as you’ve ever been.
 And you can smell a delicious curry.
 You can see it.
 You’re very hungry.
 You’d love to eat the curry.
 But you can’t eat the curry.

-This isn’t a perfect metaphor, because women have agency and curries don’t,* but it should impart the basic urgency single guys feel and the reason why single men who don’t want to be “just friends” also don’t want to hang out with you as a friend.
+The metaphor isn’t perfect—women have agency and curries don’t, among other things*—but it should impart the basic urgency single guys feel and the reason why single men who don’t want to be “just friends” also don’t want to hang out with you as a friend.
 How badly would you want to go to a restaurant when you’re desperately hungry but can’t eat at the restaurant?